chrisgrieser/nvim-tinygit/README.md

 ## Feature overview
 - **Interactive staging** of hunks (parts of a file).
-Displays hunk diffs with proper syntax highlighting, and allows resetting or navigating to the hunk.
+Displays hunk diffs with syntax highlighting, and allows resetting or navigating to the hunk.
-- **Smart-commit**: Open a popup to enter a commit message with syntax highlighting, commit preview, automatic issue number insertion, and overlength indicators.
+- **Smart-commit**: Open a popup to enter a commit message with syntax highlighting, commit preview, and commit title length indicators.
 If there are no staged changes, stages all changes before doing so (`git add -A`).
 Optionally trigger a `git push` afterward.
-- Quick commands for amend, stash, fixup, or undoing commits.
+- Convenient commands for **amend, stash, fixup, or undoing** commits.
 - Search **issues & PRs**.
 Open the selected issue or PR in the browser.
-- Open the **GitHub URL** of the current file, repo, or selection.
-Also supports opening the blame view.
+- Open the **GitHub URL** of the current file, repo, or selected lines.
+Also supports opening GitHub's blame view.
-- **Explore the git history**: Search the file for a string ("git pickaxe"), or examine the history of a function or line range.
+- **Explore file history**: Search the git history of a file for a string ("git pickaxe"), or examine the history of a function or line range.
 Displays the results in a diff view with syntax highlighting, correctly following file renamings.
 - **Status line components:** `git blame` of a file and branch state.
 - **Streamlined workflow:** operations are smartly combined to minimize friction.
-For instance, the smart-commit command combines staging, committing, and pushing, and searching the file history combines un-shallowing, searching, and navigating diffs.
+For instance, the smart-commit command combines staging, committing, and pushing, and searching the file history combines un-shallowing, searching, and diff navigation.

 <!-- toc -->